AmariPa/AmariPa/README.md

 - :telescope: I’m currently working on developing my skills in the MERN tech stack.

-- :seedling: Working towards an A.S. in Information Technology with a concentration in Software Development.
+- :seedling: Working towards an AAS in Information Technology with a concentration in Software Development.

 - :zap: In my free time, I relax with my dog and watch sports.